Here’s a look at obesity in the United States. A person is considered to be obese when he or she reaches a particular body mass index (BMI).

-The groups with the highest rate of obesity are non-Hispanic blacks (47.8%), Hispanics (42.5%) and non-Hispanic whites (32.6%).
+The groups with the highest rate of obesity are non-Hispanic Black adults (49.9%), Hispanic adults (45.6%), and non-Hispanic White adults (41.4%).

 2005 - The USDA introduces the dietary system: MyPyramid Food Guidance System.
 A more simplified version of the 1992 Food Guide Pyramid, it recommends portion control and physical exercise as part of a healthy life style to combat obesity.

-replaces USDA food pyramid as the national effort to combat obesity continues.
+June 2, 2011 - MyPlate replaces the MyPyramid Food Guidance System as the national effort to combat obesity continues.
 The dietary guidelines are displayed as portions of food on a plate instead of a three-dimensional pyramid.

-U.S. Preventive Services Task Force, an independent panel of private-sector experts, recommends all adults be screened for obesity.
+June 26, 2012 - The US Preventive Services Task Force, an independent panel of private-sector experts, recommends all adults be screened for obesity.